There are numerous reasons a lawyer may consider moving toward an alternative career path.

 ALTERNATIVE CAREERS FOR LAWYERS COACHES

-In this section I have highlighted lawyer career coaches who focus on alternative careers for lawyers.
+In this section I have highlighted lawyer career coaches who focus on alternative careers for attorneys.
 Some of them have websites or have written books about alternative careers for lawyers that are described above.

 In addition, many excellent lawyer (and general) career coaches across the country can assist you in your career transition process even if they don't specialize in alternative careers for lawyers.